reverse-engineering-tools

 3. Collect symbol information if available

-4. Map out key modules and dependencies
+4. Map out key modules, callbacks, and trust boundaries

 Deep Analysis